42-AI/Python-Bootcamp-Corrections/correction_04.md

 ## Basic tests'
 Verify you get the expected plots for each methods:
+-
-- giving 'Age' and 'Medal' for the method compare_box_plots, you should observe 3 boxes: Bronze.
+- giving 'Medal' and 'Age' for the method compare_box_plots, you should observe 3 boxes: Bronze.
 Silver and Gold
-- giving 'Height' and 'Medal' for the method compare_histograms, you should observe 3 curves on the histogram
+- giving 'Medal' and 'Height' for the method compare_histograms, you should observe 3 histograms
-- giving 'Weight' and 'Medal' for the method density, you should observe 3 curves of density plot
+- giving 'Medal' and 'Weight' for the method density, you should observe 3 curves of density plot